Why We Love This Recipe

 Ayurveda recommends having grains at each meal to provide adequate energy for the body.
 There are a variety of different grains, and each grain has a specific influence on each ayurvedic dosha.
 Depending on whether the diet you are following is geared towards balancing Vata, Pitta, or Kapha, you should choose the grains that will help balance and nourish your physiology.
 Vata and Pitta types can consume high quantities of grains, while Kapha types should have smaller amounts to avoid weight gain.

-- 1 tablespoon olive oil (1 teaspoon olive oil for Kapha)
+- 1 tablespoon of olive oil (1 teaspoon olive oil for Kapha)

 - Salt and pepper to taste